 COURSE TITLE Course # (First/Second Semester) Prerequisite Credit Grade Offered

-Health Education 7501/7502 No 0.5 10
+Health Education Health Education No 0.5 10

-Health Education ELL 7502T No 0.5 10-12
+Health Education EL L 7502T No 0.5 10-12

-Introduction to Sports Medicine 7521/7522 Yes 0.5 10-12
+Introduction to Sport ts Medicine 7521/7522 Yes 0.5 10-12

 Health Foundations 2002 Yes 0.5 9-12

 Health 2780A/2780B Yes 0.5 9-12

 HEALTH EDUCATION Course #7501, 7502 Credit: 0.5 (Included in student's G.P.A.)
 The goal of this course is to promote and develop positive attitudes and behaviors related to the overall wellness of Hinsdale Central students.
 Students are taught how to access valid health information and health-promoting products and services.
 The students will also learn how to analyze the influence of culture, media, technology and other factors on health.
 Topics of study within the Health Education program include: Introduction to Wellness, Alcohol, Tobacco and other Drugs, Nutrition and Fitness, Communicable and Non-communicable Diseases, and Human Reproduction.
-The curriculum is aligned with District 86 program goals, Illinois and National Health Education Standards, and Illinois State Standards for Social/Emotional Learning.
+Instruction on Anabolic Steroids will be covered in the Alcohol, Tobacco, and Other Drugs unit per the Illinois State Mandate 105 ILCS 5/27-23.3.
+The curriculum is aligned with District 86 program goals, Illinois and National Health Education Standards, and Illinois State Standards for Social/Emotional Learning. access valid rill also learn lealth.
+Topics ess, Alcohol, ommunicable overed in the CS 5/27-23.3. ional Health

-REQUIRED FOR GRADUATION.
-This course should be taken in tandem with Physical Education during the sophomore year.
-Open to grade 10.
+Physical Education during

 HEALTH EDUCATION ELL Course #7502T Credit: 0.5 (Included in student's G.P.A.)
 The goal of this course is to promote and develop positive attitudes and behaviors related to the overall wellness of Hinsdale Central students.
 Students are taught how to access valid health information and health-promoting products and services.
 The students will also learn how to analyze the influence of culture, media, technology and other factors on health.
 Topics of study within the Health Education program include: Introduction to Wellness, Alcohol, Tobacco and other Drugs, Nutrition and Fitness, Communicable and Non-communicable Diseases, and Human Reproduction.
 The curriculum is aligned with District 86 program goals, Illinois and National Health Education Standards, and Illinois State Standards for Social/Emotional Learning.
 Content is designed to meet the needs of English Language Learners.
 REQUIRED FOR GRADUATION.
-This course should be taken in tandem with Physical Education during the sophomore year.
-Open to grade 10, 11, and 12.
-Approval of ELL Coordinator Required.
+This course should be taken in tandem with Physical

+Education during the sop

+Coordinator Required.